Making AI adoption practical, human, and actually kind of fun.

 Nicolle Merrill, CEO

-AI Adoption Strategist
+AI Workforce Strategist

 Nicolle also teaches AI strategy and workforce transformation to MBA students and executives at Porto Business School.